Scotland

 Did You Know?

-- •The name translates from Scottish Gaelic as 'Crag of the Boundary,' historically marking the divide between local landholdings near the eastern end of Loch Earn.
+- •The name derives from the Gaelic Creag na Crìche, meaning 'Crag of the Boundary,' likely marking a historical territorial limit between local estates or parishes near the foot of Loch Earn.